-All RESNET Home Energy Ratings conducted in accordance with this Standard shall comply with the provisions of ANSI/RESNET/ICC 301-2014, "Standard for the Calculation and Labeling of the Energy Performance of Low-Rise Residential Buildings using an Energy Rating Index."
+All RESNET Home Energy Ratings conducted in accordance with this Standard shall comply with the provisions of ANSI/RESNET/ICC 301,

-Note: The RESNET Home Energy Ratings adopt Standards ANSI/RESNET/ICC 301 and ANSI/RESNET/ ICC 380 including all of their addenda and normative appendices.
+Note: The RESNET Home Energy Ratings adopt Standards ANSI/RESNET/ICC 301 and ANSI/RESNET/ICC 380 including all of their addenda and normative appendices.
 See 304 Normative References.
 Standards 301 and 380 Addenda are effective on the date they are approved by ANSI.
 The Standards Management Board may establish a Transition Period during which addenda may be used.
-If a Transition Period is authorized these addenda must be used after a designated Transition Period End Date.
-If no Transition Period is authorized they must be used beginning on the Effective Date.
+If a Transition Period is authorized these addenda must be used after Mandatory Compliance Date designated by the Standards Management Board.
+If no Transition Period is authorized they must be used beginning on the Mandatory Compliance Date established by the Standards Management Board.